 - June 2020: Our collaborative art installation project, RisingEmotions, was selected as a CODAawards Top 100 project!
-More information on the CODAawards Top 100 is available here.
+More information on the CODAawards Top 100 is available on the CODAawards website.

 - Feb 2020: Our papers on “Exploring How International Graduate Students in the US Seek Support” and “Towards Understanding Desiderata for Large-Scale Civic Input Analysis” have been accepted for publication in CHI LBW 2020.

 - Dec 2019: I will be the paper co-chair for ACM Creativity and Cognition conference 2021.